jimmykallhagen/nordix-tools/nx-mv and nx-cp/README.md

 ## Requirements

 - Linux with `/sys/devices/system/cpu/` topology exposed (standard on all modern kernels)
-- `taskset` — part of the `util-linux` package, available by default on all major distributions
+- `taskset` - part of the `util-linux` package, available by default on all major distributions

 ---

+## TO Do
+When I have more time to spare, I think I might add:
+- [ ] Progress bar
+- [ ] Live transfer speed (MB/s)
+- If there is someone who feels like contributing, then all help is welcome, after all, this is to make life with Linux even better for everyone

+---

 ## Part of Nordix

-These tools are part of the Nordix/Yggdrasil performance toolchain.
+These tools are part of the Nordix/Yggdrasil toolchain.